lee-chase/vite-js-carbon-web-components/CodeAlongNoLit.md

    3. Re-run the script `lint:style` or view the style file to see additional concerns.
    4. Run again adding the `--fix` option and the issues are addressed.

 3. In addition to linting styles it is recommended that you also check your script and spelling.
 Configuration and packages are included here for `eslint`, `prettier` and `cspell`.

+NOTE: If you are using a reactive library then there may well be configurations better suited to your purposes.